-America celebrates ice cream over and over.
-We have National Ice Cream Day, then Free Cone Day, then the whole month of July is National Ice Cream Month…and today we celebrate just one great flavor: National Chocolate Ice Cream Day.
+Okay, we have National Ice Cream Day, Free Cone Day, then the whole month of July is National Ice Cream Month…and on June 7 we celebrate just one flavor: National Chocolate Ice Cream Day.
 The first chocolate ice cream was born in 1692, when the Italians froze their hot chocolate to make a new treat.
-But is chocolate ice cream the most popular flavor?
-Of the top 15 flavors, chocolate is the *2nd* most popular.
-3 other flavors in the top 15 use chocolate ice cream, too: chocolate marshmallow, rocky road, and Neapolitan (it has a stripe of chocolate with the vanilla and strawberry).
-Unbelievably, the most popular flavor is plain old vanilla!
-But no matter how you run the numbers, it’s all yummy.
+But chocolate is only the *2nd* most popular flavor.
+True, the top 15 flavors also include chocolate marshmallow, rocky road, and Neapolitan (stripes of chocolate, vanilla and strawberry).
+Unbelievably, the top flavor is still plain old vanilla!
+That’s okay – it’s all yummy.

 Wee ones: If you count up the top 15 flavors, how high can you count?
 Try it!